ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ## IPv6 Extension Headers

 Both request scoping (see {{scope}}) and the ROUTE_ADVERTISEMENT capsule (see
-{{route-adv}}) use IP protocol numbers.
-These numbers represent both upper layers (as defined in {{Section 2 of !IPv6=RFC8200}}, examples include TCP and UDP) and IPv6 extension headers (as defined in {{Section 4 of IPv6}}, examples include Fragment and Options headers).
+{{route-adv}}) use Internet Protocol Numbers.
+These numbers represent both upper layers (as defined in {{Section 2 of !IPv6=RFC8200}}, with examples that include TCP and UDP) and IPv6 extension headers (as defined in {{Section 4 of IPv6}}, with examples that include Fragment and Options headers).
 IP proxies MAY reject requests to scope to protocol numbers that are used for extension headers.
-Upon receiving packets, implementations that support scoping or routing by IP protocol number MUST walk the chain of extensions to find outermost non-extension IP protocol number to match against the scoping rule.
-Note that the ROUTE_ADVERTISEMENT capsule uses IP protocol number 0 to indicate that all protocols are allowed, it does not restrict the route to the IPv6 Hop-by-Hop Options Header ({{Section 4.3 of IPv6}}).
+Upon receiving packets, implementations that support scoping or routing by Internet Protocol Number MUST walk the chain of extensions to find outermost non-extension Internet Protocol Number to match against the scoping rule.
+Note that the ROUTE_ADVERTISEMENT capsule uses Internet Protocol Number 0 to indicate that all protocols are allowed;
+it does not restrict the route to the IPv6 Hop-by-Hop Options header ({{Section 4.3 of IPv6}}).

 # Context Identifiers